 as those who count it pleasure

-These people love pleasure and sensation.
+These apostates love pleasure and sensation.
 They operate in the sphere of sensual pleasures.
-Pleasure is what gratifies them.
+Pleasure is what gratifies their orientation to life.

 to carouse in the daytime.

 Most people use the nighttime to live it up.
-The word “carouse” means breaking down, especially of the mind, thus making effeminate.
-The word comes to mean luxury or indulgence.
-These people esteem daytime luxury a pleasure.
-This marks greater degeneracy.
+The word “carouse” conveys breaking down, especially of the mind, thus making one effeminate.
+The term also comes to mean luxury or indulgence.
+These people esteem daytime indulgence as a pleasure.
+This marks their greater degeneracy.
 They think life should be entirely and totally entertainment.
-Their mind is so broke down that they constantly live in indulgence.
-They hold the opinion that people should not have to work.
+Their mind is so broken down that they constantly live in excess.
+They hold the opinion that play is the purpose of life; they are hedonistic.
 These false teachers are “swingers.”

 They are spots

 A “spot” is a moral blemish.
 In the first century, people had deplorable table manners.
 They did not use utensils as we do today.
 They generally used their hands to eat except for a knife.
-They dropped food on the front of their clothing and carried many stains on their clothes.
-Today’s movie industry depicts people of the first century as glamorous, which is not an accurate view of that day’s lifestyle.
+They dropped food on the front of their clothing, which carried many stains throughout the day.
+Today’s movie industry depicts people of the first century as glamorous, which is not an accurate view of the lifestyle of that day.
 Also, their clothes carried odor from the spots of food and lack of washing.
 False teachers have stains on their character.

 A “blemish” is a stain.
 It carries the idea of blame, shame, and disgrace.
-If we go to a formal gathering with gravy stains on our white shirt, this is a “blemish.”
-This is a moral disgrace.
+If we go to a formal gathering with gravy stains on our white shirts, this is a “blemish.”
+The blemish here is a moral disgrace.
 False teachers are a disgrace and shame to society.

 carousing in their own deceptions